gordonglas/kefka/README.md

         Optional space-delimited list of input files.
         TODO: Can use simple wildcard.
         TODO: If omitted, reads from STDIN.
-  TODO: [--in-place]
-        Modify the input-files directly.
-        Ignores [-o output].
-  [-o output]
+  [-op output-path]
+        Output path.
+Same input filename will be used.
+  [-of output-file]
-        Output path or file.
+        Output file.
+Must have single input source.

-        Path must end with slash.
-        TODO: If omitted, [input-files] must be single file and sends output to STDOUT.
+  TODO: If both output-path and output-file are omitted,
+    input must be a single source
+    and output is sent to STDOUT.
-        TODO: If [input-files] is omitted,
-        and this is specified, this is the output file.

 Examples:
+  kefka --eol=lf path/to/file1.js path/to/file2.js -op output/path
-  kefka --eol=lf path/to/file.txt -o output/path/
+  kefka --eol=lf path/to/file.js -of output/file.js
 </pre>